 The Gear Keeper is a heavy duty zinger that works like a net leash.
 It will let you use your net or wading staff, but won't let you lose it.
 It really is a very clever adaptation of the standard zinger.

 It doesn't have the power to "reel in" your net or your wading staff.
 If it did, it would be to hard to pull out the necessary slack to use them.
-What it does do, however, is reel in all that slack that is no longer needed when your net is back tucked safely in your belt or if you have the Shimano Folding Net, folded conveniently in it's pouch.
+What it does do, however, is reel in all that slack that is no longer needed when your net is back tucked safely in your belt.

 I have often recommended fishing with a wading staff, and not just for old codgers like me.
 Face it, wet rocks are slick.
 With more and more states banning felt soles, or anglers taking it upon themselves to use rubber soled boots, those wet rocks seem to be slicker than ever before.

 The Gear Keeper is great to use with a wading staff.
 When you are ready to net a fish you can drop your staff and it won't float away.
 The Gear Keeper won't retrieve it, but it will retrieve the "leash" so it is out of the way.

 I used to use a length of narrow bungie cord, long enough and weak enough that I could easily stretch it to use my wading staff even at arm's length.
 Unfortunately, it was just long enough that it would catch on brush as I walked down what passes for trails along some of our lesser fished streams.
 Like that weak bungie cord, the Gear Keeper is also quite easy to pull against, so I can still use the wading staff at arm's length without feeling like I am in a gym on a weight machine.

 When I walk down the "trail" though, there is no slack line to catch the brush.
 It really works nicely.